ryahnk/Recent-Nicotine-Usage-Prediction/README.md

 Additionally the boosting and random forest model TPRs are much higher than the TPR of the pruned single decision tree.

+Although TPR is an important metric for evaluating model performance, further investigating FPR would be beneficial for better understanding the performance of our models.
+Fitting an ROC curve and calculating the area under the curve in addition to TPR and FPR would allow us to further interpret the models accuracy when classifying nicotine use.
+Furthermore, in this project we set our tuning parameter for our boosting model and random forest model to `0.2` which is a lower classification threshold, increasing the models True Positive Rate, but also False Positive Rate.
+This increased TPR could potentially lead to a false confidence in our models performance, further emphasizing the need to investigate FPR and/or evaluate model performance with larger classification thresholds.

+Finally, an important note on the modeling of nicotine use in this project is the failure to use other drug use data.
+We build our model on soley demographic, personality trait, and nicotine use data of participants.
+We could potentially build a better model if we build more predictors based off other drug use data.
+For example if an individual has experimented with many drugs previously, they may be more likely to use nicotine.